Z Special Unit: Snake-class boats

 The SRD used a number of vessels for its operations in South East Asia.
 Over the course of 1944–45 SRD took control of four 66 ft trawlers that were constructed at the naval dockyard in Williamstown, Victoria.
 These vessels were modified with more powerful engines and alterations were made to their superstructures in order to disguise them and make them look more like the types of vessels that were operating in the waters around South East Asia.
 They were designated "Snake-class" boats.
 Later, two more were built but they were not completed in time to see service during the war.

 On operations the Snake-class vessels operated in tandem with a mother-ship.
 SRD operated two such vessels—HMAS Anaconda and HMAS Mother Snake—both of which were 125 ft long wooden motor vessels.
 There was a third vessel laid down—AV 1358 (Greenogh)—but it did not see service with SRD during the war.
 With a crew of 14, these vessels were mainly crewed by a mixture of Royal Australian Navy and Australian Army personnel with a naval lieutenant in command and an army captain as chief officer.
 The boats were officially commissioned ships and were outfitted with two 300–320-horsepower diesel engines and armed with one 20mm Oerlikon as well as a number of assorted smaller machine guns.

 Of the Snake-class boats that saw service, at least three were used to deploy Z operatives with Hoehn military folboats in enemy occupied areas for reconnaissance or small scale raids.
-HMAS Riversnake went to Portuguese Timor, to deploy SUNCHARLIE operatives.
-HMAS Blacksnake deployed GIRAFFE and SWIFT operatives in the Celebes and HMAS Tigersnake sailed out of Sarawak to set down operatives of SEMUT IVB.
+HMAS River Snake went to Portuguese Timor, to deploy SUNCHARLIE operatives.
+HMAS Black Snake deployed GIRAFFE and SWIFT operatives in the Celebes and HMAS Tiger Snake sailed out of Sarawak to set down operatives of SEMUT IVB.

 After the war, the Anaconda remained in service until November 1946 when she was sold and converted into a fishing boat.
 The fate of the Mother Snake is unknown, although it is believed that she remained in Borneo after the war.
 The six Snake-class boats, however, along with the Krait were sold to the British Civil Administration in Borneo.
 The MV Krait was originally restored in 1964 and used for training and recreation purposes by the Royal Volunteer Coastal Patrol.
 The vessel is part of the Australian War Memorial's collection, on loan to the Australian National Maritime Museum in Darling Harbour, Sydney.